Sugar (Flo Rida song)

 "Sugar" is a song by American rapper Flo Rida, featuring American singer-songwriter Wynter Gordon.
-The song's chorus samples the song "Blue (Da Ba Dee)" by Italian electronic music group Eiffel 65.
+The song's chorus interpolates the song "Blue (Da Ba Dee)" by Italian electronic music group Eiffel 65.
 The song was written by Flo Rida, The Jackie Boyz, Jeffrey Jey, Maurizio Lobina, and Massimo Gabutti, and was produced by DJ Montay for Flo Rida's second album, R.O.O.T.S..
 The song was released as the album's third official single in March 2009 as a digital download.

-The single became the second top 10 single from R.O.O.T.S., debuting at #25, and peaking at #5 on the U.S. Billboard Hot 100, fueled by high sales from digital downloads.
+Despite mixed reviews from music critics, the single became the second top 10 single from R.O.O.T.S., debuting at number 25, and peaking at number five on the U.S. Billboard Hot 100, fueled by high sales from digital downloads.
 The single has also been successful in other countries, reaching the top ten in Canada, and on other Billboard subcharts.
-Following the song's success in the U.S., the song was released May 25, 2009, in the United Kingdom.
+Following the song's success in the US, the song was released on May 25 in the United Kingdom.